Kernel (operating system)

-The kernel is a computer program at the core of a computer's operating system and generally has complete control over everything in the system.
+A kernel is a computer program at the core of a computer's operating system that always has complete control over everything in the system.
+The kernel is also responsible for preventing and mitigating conflicts between different processes.
 It is the portion of the operating system code that is always resident in memory and facilitates interactions between hardware and software components.
-A full kernel controls all hardware resources (e.g. I/O, memory, cryptography) via device drivers, arbitrates conflicts between processes concerning such resources, and optimizes the utilization of common resources e.g. CPU & cache usage, file systems, and network sockets.
+A full kernel controls all hardware resources (e.g. I/O, memory, cryptography) via device drivers, arbitrates conflicts between processes concerning such resources, and optimizes the use of common resources, such as CPU, cache, file systems, and network sockets.
 On most systems, the kernel is one of the first programs loaded on startup (after the bootloader).
 It handles the rest of startup as well as memory, peripherals, and input/output (I/O) requests from software, translating them into data-processing instructions for the central processing unit.